 The Mark Hopkins Hotel is located on Nob Hill, at the corner of Mason and California Streets, just uphill from Chinatown (two very steep blocks) and 6 blocks from Union Square.

-All three cable car lines cross just below the hotel, at Powell and California Streets.
+All three cable car lines cross just below the hotel, at Powell and California Streets, and the California line goes right past the hotel.
 They can take you to Chinatown, the Embarcadero, Fisherman's Wharf and North Beach.

 Garages nearby are expensive and forget street parking.
 Some suggestions:

 Tip: Use a parking app, Spot Hero to find the cheapest parking in the area, and space availability.
 Works best to book it ahead.

 COVID-19 Status: at midnight on Monday, March 16, San Francisco was placed under a "shelter-in-place order.

 All residents were ordered to stay home, except for necessary trips to grocery stores and essential medical visits, and solo outdoor activities like hiking.

 The city was gradually reopening of many businesses and activities, but in December, came under a strict, stay-at-home directive, due to a sudden increase in infection and hospitalization rates.